Order on WhatsApp +91 9625689172

 Which is the best home test for honey purity in India?

 No single home test is fully reliable on its own.
-The most reliable combination is: Thumb Test + Crystallisation Test + Taste & Aroma Test used together.
+The most reliable combination is: Thumb Test + Crystallisation Test + Taste and Aroma Test used together.
 The crystallisation test is the single most reliable individual indicator — pure raw honey always crystallises naturally over weeks to months.

 Why does my pure honey crystallise?
 Is it spoiled?